jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_deriveweightfrom.md

     // If the discount is 0, the weight doesn't change. if (_baseFundingCycle.discountRate == 0) return weight;
     ```
-4. Get a reference to how long after the `_baseFundingCycle`'s start the specified `_start` time is.
-The goal will be to see how many cycles have passed within this time distance.
+4. Get a reference to how long after the base funding cycle's start the specified start time is.

     ```solidity
     // The difference between the start of the base funding cycle and the proposed start. uint256 _startDistance = _start - _baseFundingCycle.start;
     ```
-5. Apply the `_baseFundingCycle`'s discount rate.
-Apply the rate as many times as there have been cycles within the `_startDistance`.
+5. Apply the base funding cycle's discount rate.
+Apply the rate as many times as there have been cycles within the start distance.
 No need to keep iterating if the weight has reached 0.

     ```solidity
-    // Apply the base funding cycle's discount rate, if necessary. uint256 _discountMultiple = _startDistance / _baseFundingCycle.duration;
+    // Apply the base funding cycle's discount rate for each cycle that has passed. uint256 _discountMultiple = _startDistance / _baseFundingCycle.duration;

     for (uint256 i = 0; i < _discountMultiple; i++) {